-Place a vertical pinnable image in your post somewhere and use a plugin like Pin It (Shareaholic has a feature to do this) so people can just hover over it and pin the image!
+Place a vertical pinnable image in your post somewhere and use a plugin like Grow so people can just hover over it and pin the image!

 Whether you use a pin in your blog post or whether you are adding pins directly in Pinterest, a description is so important.
 Remember, Pinterest is a search engine and like Google, Pinterest needs to know what you’re about!

 Place a brief keyword rich description in there along with some hashtags and you are good to go!
 Tasty Pins is a great way to do this!
-In discussing blogging tips for beginners, one thing that should be mentioned is using the Alt Text field to enter your pin description!
+One of the best blogging tips for beginners, and one thing that NEEDS to be mentioned is using the Alt Text field to enter your pin description!
 It is not meant for that purpose!

 You need to enter a Pinterest description in the proper place.
 You can do this with Tasty Pins or enter the code into the image source directly.
 You can do this by adding: